mathiskakal/moonshot/documents/rexmax-specifications.md

 ## Security Design

 For the first iteration of the app, following [Electron's Security Guidelines](https://www.electronjs.org/docs/latest/tutorial/security) and running `npm audit` once a week should suffice.
-Steps to prevent ^^CSRF or XSS attacks^^ have already been taken, and the architecture is already enforcing context isolation through IPC and serialisation of data transfer objects.
+Steps to prevent CSRF or XSS attacks have already been taken, and the architecture is already enforcing context isolation through IPC and serialisation of data transfer objects.

-The app's only connection to the outside world, is through the GitHub API, to publish Issues for UC-19.
+The app's only connection to the outside world, is through the GitHub API, to publish Issues for [UC-19].

 However, it is good to anticipate risks for future iterations, this is why I made this simple Attack Threat Model, which shows the main attack surface, and potential bad actors to look out for: